Juniorawan06/stock-management/README.md

 # stock-management-system

-Staarted the project for learning and getting more experience about Core PHP.
+Started the project for learning and getting more experience about Core PHP.
 Used starBootstrap and dev-dashboard to design the frontend.
 Merged the both dashboards to give a unique look to the frontend.
 This is the first project in which Ajax.